 - Christmas Day

-It should be noted that the Truman Medical Centers internship location is approximately 2 hours and 45 minutes away from Springfield, Missouri where interns must travel to quarterly in-person didactics.
+It should be noted that the University Health internship location is approximately 2 hours and 45 minutes away from Springfield, Missouri where interns must travel to quarterly in-person didactics.
 Due to the distance, interns will be provided with lodging at a Springfield hotel and will be provided with mileage reimbursement.
 Interns should make prior arrangements for any childcare or petcare needs during this time each quarter.

-Prior to onboarding, all intern applicants will have the following background checks provided by TMC:
+Prior to onboarding, all intern applicants will have the following background checks provided by UH: